BenThurber/capacitor-archive/README.md

 `CREATE USER '<New User>'@'%' IDENTIFIED WITH caching_sha2_password BY '<password>';`
 `GRANT ALL PRIVILEGES ON *.* TO '<New User>'@'%' WITH GRANT OPTION;`

+Install phpmyadmin
+`sudo docker run --name phpmyadmin -d -e PMA_ARBITRARY=1 --restart always -p 8081:80 -p 8082:443 phpmyadmin:5.0.2-apache`
+Phpmyadmin can be accessed from http://<Host-Address>:8081/.
+The server address of the database is <Host-Address>:3306

 ### Installing a gitlab-runner